rishabhrks1208/hyperledger/README.md

 Hyperledger has the following goals:
 * Create enterprise grade, open source, distributed ledger frameworks and code bases to support business transactions

-* Provide neutral, open, and community-driven infrastructure supported by technical and business governance
+* Provide neutral, open, and community-driven infrastructure supported by technical and busineses governance.

 * Build technical communities to develop blockchain and shared ledger POCs, use cases, field trails and deployments